Waheed Murad

-In 2022, song Ko Ko Korina which was picturised on him in 1966, featured in the opening scene of American series Ms. Marvel (TV series) and won top ratings.

 Early life

-Murad was an only child.
-His mother was Shireen Murad, and his father was Nisar Murad, a film distributor.
-He did graduation from S.M.
-Arts College, Karachi, and then masters in English literature from University of Karachi.
-His father was a Punjabi whose family belonged to the cultural elite of Sialkot.
-The Murads claimed Turkish ancestry; one of their ancestors, Murat, was a soldier of Ottoman-origin serving in the Mughal army who settled in Punjab.
+Murad was an only child who was born in Sialkot and grew up in Karachi.
+His mother was Shireen Murad (a Christian from Bikaner who had converted to Islam), and his father was Nisar Murad, a film distributor in Bombay, both of whom had migrated to Karachi before the partition of India (1947).
+He did graduation from S. M. Arts College, Karachi, and then masters in English literature from University of Karachi.
+His father's family belonged to the cultural elite of Sialkot.

+Murad's ancestors had migrated from the Bahmani Sultanate in southern India to Kashmir and eventually settled in Sialkot in the 18th-century.
+Where Murad's grandfather Zahoor Murad, an advocate and a social activist, adopted the surname "Murad" in 1887.
+The Murads also claimed Turkish ancestry; claiming that one of their ancestors, Murat, was a soldier of Ottoman-origin serving in the Mughal Army who settled in Punjab.